 - Not to approach the PINOP’s home, work or any other stated place;

 - Not to be within a specified distance of the PINOP’s home, work or any other stated place.

-It is critical that you read through your AVO paperwork carefully and understand the specific conditions that relate to you.
-If you knowingly perform any one of the prohibited actions listed in the AVO, you could be charged with Breach of AVO.
+It is critical that you read through your AVO paperwork carefully and understand the conditions.
+If you knowingly perform any one of the prohibited actions listed in the AVO, you could be charged with breach of AVO.

 It is also important to remember that all the conditions cover not only the PINOP listed in the document, but anyone they have a domestic relationship with.
 This covers current and past partners of the PINOP; relatives and family members as well as people who lived with or are living with the PINOP.

 What the Police Must Prove?